 Are new variants always more dangerous?

 Not always.
-Some variants can cause more severe illness, like Delta.
+Some variants can cause more severe illness.
 Others are less dangerous.

 Will there always be new coronavirus variants?

 Scientists expect new variants to emerge from time to time.
 Some may go away quickly, while others may stick around.

 How can we help slow down new variants?